H-S-S-11/caravel_user_project_analog/README.md

 Basic goal: a comparator based on the circuit in "CMOS Design" (Jacob Baker).

 Extra goals:

--A small array (eg 1x8) of Flash cells for characterisation -An alternative comparator layout using only self-biased amplifiers (no bias voltage required) -The digital section of delta-sigma ADC
+- A small array (eg 1x8) of Flash cells for characterisation
+- An alternative comparator layout using only self-biased amplifiers (no bias voltage required)
+- The digital section of delta-sigma ADC
--Demo charge pump
+- Demo charge pump
--Sample-and-hold circuit
+- Sample-and-hold circuit

 ---